VLDB2020/VLDB2020.github.io/research-track.md

     - papers that discuss the development or use of open resources (including data or metadata, benchmarks, evaluation tools, or other resources) that benefit the research community or evaluation of research ideas, or
     - papers that focus on relevant problems or phenomena and through analysis and/or experimentation provide insights on the nature or characteristics of these phenomena.

-    <small>We encourage authors of accepted E&A papers, at the time of the publication, to make available all the experimental data and, whenever possible, the related software.
+We encourage authors of accepted E&A papers, at the time of the publication, to make available all the experimental data and, whenever possible, the related software.
 For papers that identify negative or contradictory results for published results by third parties, the Program Committee may ask the third party to comment on the submission and even request a short rebuttal/explanation to be published along with the submission in the event of acceptance.
-In order to be finally accepted with the E&A category of the research track, a successful participation at the reproducibility mechanism provided by PVLDB is mandatory.</small>
+In order to be finally accepted with the E&A category of the research track, a successful participation at the reproducibility mechanism provided by PVLDB is mandatory.

 - ***Vision Papers:*** Vision papers outline futuristic information systems and architectures or anticipate new challenges.
 Submissions would describe novel projects that are in an early stage but hold out the strong promise of eventual high impact.
 The focus should be on the key insight behind the project (e.g., a new set of ground rules or a novel technology), as well as explaining how the key insight can be leveraged in building a system.
 The paper must describe what the success criteria are for the vision project.
 The length of a submission within the Vision Papers category is restricted to 6 pages (see submission guidelines for details).